dbdesign-students-spring2024/4-sql-crud-Ol1viaWang/README.md

 | 131           | Chinese  | Golden Wuish    | Medium     | Gramercy           | 11:11         | 17:19         | 5              | True          |
 | 178           | Chinese  | The Modern      | Medium     | Little Italy       | 14:38         | 9:54          | 5              | True          |

 There are 71 Chinese restaurants with 3 stars or more.
-For simplicity, I only showed the first 5 rows.
+For simplicity, I only show the first 5 rows.

 3. Find all restaurants that are open now.